revans011/jsm_2023/positive_unlabeled_design_abstract.md

 Basically, what is happening is the undetected positives are reducing the effect size.
+Using the four real sample sizes, It doesn't appear the sample size or imbalance matters much  for bias.
+Prop.non-detected matters. also treament effect matters.
+Larger effect size means more bias.

 Long Abstract